UNIGIS module: Spatial Simulation

 Everything we think we know about the world is a model (Meadows and Wright 2008)

-A rather philosophical way to think about models.
-In Geoinformatics models are part of our daily work.
+This is a rather philosophical way to think about models.
+In Geoinformatics, models are part of our daily work.
 The same real world phenomenon can be represented in different ways, e.g. as raster or as vector models.
 An architect may work with physical models, e.g. mini-buildings made of paper to visualise his ideas to the public in a tangible way.
 Although simplified, such paper house needs to be sufficiently detailed to enable neighbours to envision the future building.

 The commonly accepted definition for models is the following: